 However, before you go ahead and download the app for iOS or Android, do be aware that you need at least £500 to invest before you can start.
 This is where other apps and programs are likely to take the lead – it’s a fairly high opening gambit.
 Choose a lifetime ISA for stocks and shares and this threshold falls to £100, but it’s still a bit of a peak from the competition.

-Freetrade, as the name suggests, focuses on free trading.
+Freetrade, as the name suggests, focuses on free trading (for a more in depth look and to find out how to get a free stock worth up to £200! check out our Freetrade review).
 It’s always good to find a service that does what it says on the tin!
 Offering simple trading for absolutely nothing, you can also set up the app with a basic investment account without having to pay a penny.
 Stocks and shares ISAs will incur slight fees at £3 a month, which does put it away from the competition slightly, but it’s still a very reasonable rate for what you get.

 Trading at instant level charges at £1 per time, and there’s a rate of 0.45% in play.
 What’s worth bearing in mind with Freetrade is the fact that all its help and customer care is based online.
 Therefore, if you need help, there’s no phone number for you to call.